geekreflex/geekreflex-blog/content/blog/calculate-estimated-reading-time/index.md

 }
 ```

-Here's an example of the `Time` component and how I used the function.
+Here's an example of the `Time` component and how I used the function:

 ```js
 import React from "react"